samuelmahr/appt-scheduling/README.md

   - Load however you know how to load a db
 - Run `./cmd/api/main.go` to start up the API
 - Test with `http://localhost:8000`
-- Endpoints are listed in API Endpoints section below
+- API documentation is in `./docs/api.yml`

 ## Design Considerations & More
 ### Data Model